UniOfGreenwich/softwareproject_-team-1/README.md

 ## Introduction

-The library system, commissioned to us as a project by our customer ***Blair&Co***, was the result of a need for a new and modernised system to monitor and control their extensive collection of computer hardware, programming and engineering documents dating back to early 1980s MS-DOS documentation through to generative AI journals printed this year by organisations such as OpenAI.
+The library system, commissioned to us by our customer ***Blair&Co***, was the result of a need for a new and modernised system to monitor and control their extensive collection of computer hardware, programming and engineering documents dating back to early 1980s MS-DOS documentation through to generative AI journals printed this year by organisations such as OpenAI.

 The team was given a specification by our customer which involved basic functions such as an inventory system through to advanced functions such as payment methods and authentication for security purposes.
+These have been thoroughly explained and segregated into their individual categories of user and technical requirements in this documentation.

-The team decided a ***Incremental Design*** process was to be used as we could easily adapt to changing customer needs whilst also making deadlines key.
+The team decided an ***Incremental Design*** model was to be used as we could easily adapt to changing customer needs whilst also making deadlines key.
+As we are a team of junior developers, this model would help massively in collaboration and communication across our team and with our customer ensuring that no requirements would be missed.

+Risks and risk mitigation have also been taken into account as any project will involve certain issues along the way.
+We have identified the main risks we will see through the project and planned for mitigation to ensure a seemless development process.

+The documentation will further develop as the project moves through its key phases with the initial planning of Phase/1 being delivered on 12/12/23.

 ---